GG-Computing/AdamOS/README.md

 # OG-OS
 OG-OS is an "external operating system" built completely in Python, similar to Python-OS, it runs layered on top of windows.

+⚠️ This project is being created purely for leisure and out of boredom, the fate of this project is unknown and may not be released. ⚠️

 ### Features
 > * File manager
 > * Network System